Skip to main content

 Skip User Reviews

-• Beautiful and immersive open world with stunning Mongolian landscapes and atmosphere.
+• Beautiful, vast and immersive open world with diverse Mongolian-inspired landscapes.

-• Realistic and detailed horse mechanics, including breeding, care, and individual horse traits.
+• Realistic and detailed horse animations, genetics and care mechanics, including breeding with real-world genetics.

 • gameplay

-• “The core gameplay loop features delivering cargo, expanding your yam (trade) network, taking care of your horses/cargo, as well as breeding new horses better suited to the progressively more hostile environments and trade routes you'll need to traverse.”
+• “The core gameplay loop features delivering cargo, expanding your yam (trade) network, taking care of your horses and cargo, as well as breeding new horses better suited to the progressively more hostile environments and trade routes you'll need to traverse.”

 • “The horse mechanics feel absolutely spot on, and galloping through the open world with the music swelling in the background creates a truly beautiful atmosphere.”